AlexF301/TodoApp/README.md

 Developers: Alexander Flores Sosa and Edwin Cojitambo

-Developed as final project for Cloud Computer Course at Moravian University
+Developed as final project for Cloud Computer Course (Fall 2022) at Moravian University

 • Server-less CRUD-based mobile application developed using AWS, combining knowledge of Android and Cloud development into a single application leveraging AWS services such as Lambda, API Gateway, and DynamoDB